oetia/ocean-pca/README.md

 </div>

-I'm not sure how I'm supposed to deal with this, so I just created a new \_E column with an individual's average time for that trait.
+I'm not sure how I'm supposed to deal with this, so I just created a new \_E column for each trait with an individual's average time for said trait.

 ## Data Used